 In other news last week kind of sucked, but I am trying to not let it get me down.
 Along with my blog, I work a full-time job along with freelance writing.
 Well last week the company I freelance write for, Mode Media, shutdown unexpectedly and isn’t paying any of its writers’ money owed, including me.
 This sucks!
 I can’t begin to say how much this sucks, but I don’t like being a negative person.
 So I am focusing on the happy!
 I love my blog and my blog readers!
 You guys are the best.
 Since I won’t be freelance writing ever again, I will have more time to invest back in my blog.
 Get ready for lots of recipes and more of my ramblings!

-- 2 small garlic cloves (or 1 large garlic clove)
+- 2 small garlic heads (or 1 large garlic head)

 - 1/2 tbls olive oil